robertsoli/HR_Analysis/notebook/HR_Analysis.md

   - This may be due to the fact that new employees tend to be excited about joining a company, and have not been exposed to a lengthy term of being overworked in the same business.

+- Employees working at the company for 6 years plus show a consistent upward trend in satisfaction level.

 ---

 **Business task Q4**